-For me, those feelings and thoughts were held down rather like a jack-in-the-box – hidden away only by my addiction.
+For me, those emotions and thoughts were held down rather like a jack-in-the-box – hidden away only by my addiction.

 And when they popped up, I had to learn how to deal with them, not by stuffing them again or relapsing.

 Emotional memory stores all those old feelings.
 They are still there.
 And when they surface, we’re sometimes laughing when we feel like crying or crying for no apparent reason.
 We often judge these as inappropriate for the situation.
 Yet, they are authentic, whether they come back in an orderly fashion or not.